-One focus of my posts shall be the wines of New York State, of which there are a number of really outstanding ones, and of Ontario, which also produces fine table wine as well as world-class ice wine.
+One focus of my posts shall be the wines of New York State and its five major wine regions, of which there are a number of really outstanding ones, and of Ontario, which also produces fine table wine as well as world-class ice wine.
 I’ll also explore other wines of the Northeast as well as other East Coast regions, such as New Jersey, Maryland, and Virginia, which I believe ought to be better known.
 From this you may conclude that I belong to the Drink-Local-Wine movement and you’d be right.
 I also believe that of course you should drink whatever strikes your fancy, wherever it’s from, that is affordable and good value.
 However, I’d add one caveat–the wine should be an honest one, true to its variety and its place of origin (terroir).

 My approach — be advised — tends to the academic, but I feel that this is an approach that is not widely available on the wine blognet.
 I hope that you will find it readable, informative, interesting, useful, and thought-provoking.

 With respect to the image of the vine-crowned head in the header of this page, here is the complete image: